Appropriations Club Handbook

 A. The Allocations Process

-It is up to the discretion of the VP of Business and Finance to when the Allocation Process opens each academic year.
+a.
+It is up to the discretion of the VP of Business and Finance when the Allocation Process opens each academic year.

-committee at the beginning of each semester.
-The time of this meeting may change throughout the semester by a majority vote of the committee.
+b.
+The committee will meet one a week.
+The time of the meeting may change throughout the semester by majority vote of the committee.

-B. During Block I your organization can request funds for:
+B. During Block I a student organization can request funds for:

-C. During Block II your organization can request funds for:
+C. During Block II a student organization can request funds for:

 D. During Block Ill your organization can request funds for: